Legal Retrieval for Public Defenders: The OPD Resource Library and the PD Retrieval Dataset

-Performance on the two datasets are highly correlated: Across eight zero-shot experiments, recall@5 results in a spearman R of 0.79 (p = 0.02) and across 20 fine-tuning experiments of retrieval models, the spearman R is 0.88 (p=4.0e-7), which we will discuss in more detail in Section \ref{sec:experiments}.
-In Appendix Table \ref{tab:dataset_statistics}, we further present dataset statistics from both PD and the proprietary NJ OPD dataset and show that quantifiable metrics in the two datasets seem comparable.
-Combined, these findings make us confident that the PD dataset captures relevant signals about public defender search and real-world legal retrieval, and can be used as an evaluation set to benchmark NLP and AI methods against.
+Performance on the two datasets (the proprietary NJOPD and the publicly released PD dataset) is highly correlated: Across eight zero-shot experiments, Recall@5 results in a Spearman R of 0.79 (p = 0.02) and across 20 fine-tuning experiments, the Spearman R is 0.82 (p=9.1e-6).
+We further show that anonymization barely affects retrieval performance: the Spearman R between the anonymized and non-anonymized version is 1.0 in zero-shot settings (perfect correlation), and 0.99 (p=2.0e-16) for fine-tuning experiments.
+In Appendix Table \ref{tab:dataset_statistics}, we present dataset statistics from both the PD and the proprietary NJOPD dataset, and show that they are comparable.
+Combined, these findings make us confident that the PD dataset captures relevant signals about public defender search, and may also be used as a more realistic evaluation benchmark for legal NLP and AI methods.